Recent Blog Posts

 White in color.

-Animals often need to be supplemented Vitamin A.
+Animals often need to have supplements of Vitamin A.

 Fat is much harder or tougher and will not break down as much when cooking.